chen-si-jia/Trajectory-Long-tail-Distribution-for-MOT/README.md

 If you have any problems with our work, please issue me.
 We will promptly reply it.

-If you cite our method for experimental comparison, you can use the method name **TLDMOT**.
+If you cite our method for experimental comparison, you can use the method name **TLTDMOT**.

 ## Poster